-If you made a financial New Year’s resolution for 2017 but things aren’t going as well as you’d hoped, here are tools and advice that’ll renew your determination and help you achieve your financial goals.
+If you made a financial New Year’s resolution but things aren’t going as well as you’d hoped, here are tools and advice that’ll renew your determination and help you achieve your financial goals.

 1. First things first, mind over matter